mjmsmith/starredsearch/README.md

 # Overview

-**Starred Seach** is a tool to search the readme files in GitHub users' starred repositories.
+**Starred Search** is a tool to search the readme files in GitHub users' starred repositories.
 It lives at [starredsearch.com](http://starredsearch.com).

 The app is written in Swift using the [Vapor](https://github.com/qutheory/vapor) web framework.